Friends, are you ready for vegan biscotti perfection? Because that’s exactly what’s about to go down.

-When I imagine a dreamy, idyllic morning, it involves a hot drink of some kind, biscotti, and sitting by a window with my journal or good book.
+When I imagine a dreamy, idyllic morning, it involves a hot drink of some kind, biscotti, and sitting by a window with my journal or a good book.
 Oh, and obviously stretchy pants and an oversized sweater are involved.
 That’s a given.

 A reader requested I make vegan biscotti (hi, Aditi!), and I thought it was such a great idea.

 In my research, I learned biscotti means “twice baked” in Italian.
 And, as you might’ve guessed, this crunchy cookie traditionally enjoyed with a hot beverage originates from Italy – swoon.
 My girl, Giada, knows what’s up.